 In 2013, Dedert signed an exclusive license agreement with Swiss Combi (W. Kunz dryTec AG) to offer Dedert’s drying technology in Europe.
 Dedert then signed a further agreement to allow Dedert to promote Swiss Combi ecoDry™ dryers in China and South America.

 In July 2014, Dedert launched Dedert International A/S with its office near Copenhagen, Denmark.
 Dedert’s new office enhances Dedert's strategic partnership with Swiss Combi by improving marketing efforts and providing industry leading technical support.
 It allows Dedert and Swiss Combi to take on additional local operations and provide better service to global clients.

 Also in 2014, Dedert developed a close working relationship with Aguilar y Salas in Brazil to support new and existing customers South America.

 Meanwhile, Dedert maintained its reputation for excellence in customer service and continued its strong commitment to technological innovation, including developments in integrating evaporation and drying technologies and new product offerings.

 In 2015 Dedert patented a magnetic bearing atomizer for spray drying, built around permanent magnetic motor and magnetic bearing technology.
 It demonstrates Dedert’s investment and contribution in advancing atomizer and spray drying technology.
-A new spray drying pilot facility at Dedert’s headquarters is scheduled for completion in the fall of 2016.
+A new spray drying pilot facility at Dedert’s headquarters is scheduled for completion in the spring of 2018.

 Dedert carries on the legacy of innovation driving the industry forward.